Cancer drug shows promise in taming rare blood disorder

 Summary

-This study tests whether the drug imatinib (Gleevec) can safely lower high levels of eosinophils (a type of white blood cell) in people with a rare condition called hypereosinophilic syndrome.
-About 70 participants with the myeloid form or those who didn't respond to steroids will take imatinib daily, with doses adjusted based on response.
-The goal is to bring eosinophil counts to normal and reduce organ damage, while allowing some patients to eventually stop the drug.
+This study tests whether the drug imatinib (Gleevec) can safely lower high levels of eosinophils (a type of white blood cell) in people with hypereosinophilic syndrome (HES), a rare condition that can damage organs.
+About 70 adults and children (age 2 and up) with a specific form of HES or those who didn't respond to steroids will take imatinib daily.
+The goal is to bring eosinophil counts back to normal and then slowly reduce the drug dose, with close monitoring for side effects and relapse.

 Disclaimer Read more